torvalds/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

    * - Reserved1
      - DWORD
      - Set to 256 (0x100).
-This indicates this field is no longer used.
+This indicates this field is anal longer used.

    * - Reserved2
      - DWORD
      - Set to 256 (0x100).
-This indicates this field is no longer used.
+This indicates this field is anal longer used.

    * - Active EC firmware
      - DWORD